 If you were wondering how to apply green eyeshadow, then you will have a chance to learn it from popular Youtube makeup artists.
 One look is great for elegant occasions, while the second one is perfect for women who like shimmery eyeshadows.

 Smokey Eye in Emerald Video Tutorial

-For the start, you should make sure to use a good primer on your eyelids.
+For a start, you should make sure to use a good primer on your eyelids.
 White eyeshadow is the first shadow that you put on your lids.
-Press it and don’t forget to put it below your eyebrows.
+Press it, and don’t forget to put it below your eyebrows.
 It will make them look slightly lifted.

-For the crease, An choose to go with a peachy nude shade and then with orange one that she is blending with a brush to build up the color.
-She started with mild green color and applied it on the crease.
+For the crease, An chose to go with a peachy nude shade and then with an orange one that she blended with a brush to build up the color.
+She started with mild green color and applied it to the crease.
 An warned us not to use too much of this shade and to blend it carefully since it is much darker than the rest of the shades.

 You can use gel eyeliner to create a halo look.
 Put it in the inner and outer corners of your eye and press it gently to create a dark look.
 An used another green shade to make the transition between shades smoother.
-When you apply dark shade, always go back to the lighter one to make sure it doesn’t look harsh.
+When you apply a dark shade, always go back to the lighter one to make sure it doesn’t look harsh.

 For the middle part of the lid, An chooses a bit of neon green shade that she is lightly pressing with her brush.
 You can make edges look blended by applying more green shade that you used for the eyelids and crease.